-But don’t cross this, instead turn up the valley here towards the copse of trees you can see.
+But don’t cross this, instead turn up the valley towards the copse of trees you can see.
 This isn’t Black A Tor Copse yet but it’s very picturesque.
 Walk along the track above the river – it’s the West Okement here.

 You’re soon on a wide track.
 When you get to a walled enclosure skirt around it and from the far side you’ll see Black A Tor Copse, a National Nature Reserve.
 It’s special because it’s all English Oak (not sessile oak, the more common species on Dartmoor) and few woods are found this high.
 Because Dartmoor is often damp (it’s true – we have to admit it!) this a a great spot for lichens – they grow on the moss cloaked boulders beneath the trees as well as on the trees themselves.
 Several nationally-rare species grow here.
 It’s also one of the best places on Dartmoor to see breeding ring ouzels (a thrush like bird).

 At the Tor you’re on the high ground.
-You could strike out and make it to High Willhays or Yes Tor and so get to the highest bit of Dartmoor.
-Or you could just follow the track heading northish, which will take you back to the hills above Meldon Reservoir without needing to cross any Dartmoor rivers.
+You could strike out eastwards and make it to High Willhays or Yes Tor and so get to the highest bit of Dartmoor.
+Or you could just follow the track heading north-ish, which will take you back to the hills above Meldon Reservoir without needing to cross any Dartmoor rivers.
 It’s more exposed up here, so can be windy.
 As long as it’s clear, you can’t really get lost.

 Mostly firm, but uneven and plenty wet if it has been raining.
 Expect boggy bits, a puff up to the Tor and some wind on the top.
 As always, remember Dartmoor weather can be very changeable so go dressed for worse conditions than you are hoping for.
 Come and borrow the Dartmoor map from the farm house before you set out.
 A compass is also highly recommended, in case it’s foggier on the top than you expect.